MartianColonist/POSEIDON/README.rst

 POSEIDON
 =============

-**A Python package for multidimensional atmospheric retrievals of exoplanet spectra**
+**A Python Package for Multidimensional Atmospheric Retrievals of Exoplanet Spectra**

 Welcome to POSEIDON's lair.